RevoloerO/vqm-blockchain-journal/Solidity Project/Beginner/Note.md

 The interesting thing I learnt is Solidity does not support float or double data type which means I could not use the range from 2 -> sqrt(n) to check for prime number.
 Thus, I create for loop from 2 to n/2.
 Basically, the contract in blockchain work around integer numbers.
+--
+7.PrimeList.sol
+Next level from PrimeCheck where I work around function private, public.
+The recall function help me to understand how the list is handled in Solidity.
+I need to match the data type uint[] correctly to ensure the output